Pharmacist Career Video

 In addition to career aptitude tests, conducting informational interviews and shadowing pharmacists are excellent ways to gain firsthand knowledge about the field.
 These experiences can help you understand the demands and rewards of the role, giving you a clearer picture of what to expect.

 Remember, choosing a career as a pharmacist is a long-term commitment that requires a strong interest in healthcare, science, and patient care.
-By thoroughly exploring the profession and equipping yourself with the proper knowledge and tools, you can decide whether this rewarding career fits you.
+You can decide whether this rewarding career fits you by thoroughly exploring the profession and equipping yourself with the proper knowledge and tools.

 Whether you’re just starting your career journey or looking to switch paths, take the time to research, plan, and prepare.
 Pharmacy is not only a profession—it’s a calling to make a difference in the lives of others.
 Use resources like the Free Career Fit Test™ to take the first step toward discovering your potential and finding your perfect career match.